JuergenGutsch/blog/_source/_posts/2018-10-08-customizing-aspnetcore-06-middlewares.md

 Most of the ASP.NET Core features are based on middlewares and we are able to extend ASP.NET Core by creating our own middlewares.

 In the next to chapters I will have a look into different data types and how to handle them.
 I will create API outputs with any format and data type I want and except data of any type and format.
-Read the next part about **Customizing ASP.NET Core Part 07: OutputFormatter** (not yet done)
+Read the next part about [Customizing ASP.NET Core Part 07: OutputFormatter]({% post_url customizing-aspnetcore-07-outputformatter.md %})